 The Diego BBS stores data in MySQL.
 Diego uses the Go MySQL Driver to communicate with MySQL.

-Refer to the Go MySQL Driver repository on GitHub for more information.
+See the Go MySQL Driver repository on GitHub for more information.

-DesiredLRPfor the application.
+DesiredLRPfor the app.